Health, Wellbeing and Society

 "The personal way teachers and students communicate really spoke to me while choosing this master.
 This highly relevant health master allows me to further specialize within my field of sociology."

-As a graduate you are able to manage projects and people within the context of complex health and wellbeing related societal problems.
-Our graduates found work as policy advisor, policy executive, data analyst, researcher or trainer at:
+As a graduate, you are equipped to lead projects and people tackling health and wellbeing related societal problems.
+You can analyze societal issues and public interventions aimed at addressing (health)care challenges from a sociological and health and wellbeing perspective.
+Our graduates found work as a policy advisor, policy executive, data analyst, researcher, or trainer at:

 Application and admission